ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 energy_py provides a **collection of agents, energy environments and tools to run experiments**.

-The goal of the project is to demonstrate and experiment with the ability of reinforcement learning to operate virtual energy systems.
+The goal of the project is to demonstrate and experiment with the ability of reinforcement learning to operate simulations of energy systems.
 This is the first step in using reinforcement learning to operate real energy systems.

-Simulation is required because

-1. modern RL is sample inefficient - simulation is required for learning
-2. proving that agents are able to solve energy problems
-3. finding the best configuration of agent for specific energy problems

 ## What is reinforcement learning